rawilliams6/Rachel-W.-Econ-580-Replication/README.md

 - FullLasso.py – replication of LASSO results
 - OLSExample.py – OLS comparison results
 - TablesAndFigures.py – table and figure generation
-## Note on Data Access

-Due to GitHub file size limits, the full dataset `gendered_posts.csv` is not included in this repository.

-Please download the official replication data from the original Wu (2018) replication package and place the files in the project root directory before running the scripts.

-## All Data used (included except "gendered_posts.csv" per note above)
-1. “gendered_posts.csv”:
-- a	dataset	of	Female/Male	posts	identified	from	the	four-year	sample	of	EJMR data.
-2. “vocab10K.csv”:
-- a	list	of	the	most	frequent	10,000	words	that	emerge	from	2.2	million	posts	from Oct	2013	to	Oct	2017,	and	each’s	marginal	probability	on	a	post	discussing	a female	from	the	Lasso	models.
-3. “X_word_count.npz”
-- this	file	contains	a	matrix	that	records	the	number	of	occurrences	of	each	word from	the	most	frequent	10,000	words	in	each	post.
-This	matrix	is	called	in	the python	programs	for	logistic/linear	Lasso	models.
-4. “keys_to_X.csv”
-- this	file	contains	unique	identifiers	for	each	post	in	each	thread	(title_id	and post_id)	in	the	Same order	as	the	matrix of	word	counts	saved	in	the	.npz format.
-Useful	for	merging in	the	python	programs	below.
-5. “trend_stats.csv”
-- monthly	summary	stats	for	Figure	1

 ## Instructions to Run